 Welcome to all of our many new students and their families!
 We also extend a special welcome to our new staff members.
-We have several changes to our faculty and staff for the new school year!
+We have a few staffing changes for the 2021-2022 school year.
+Here is a recap:

-Thank you for making these staff members feel welcome in their new positions!
+Thank you for making all of these staff members feel welcome in their new positions!

 IMPORTANT DATES AND NEWS TO NOTE

-WEDNESDAY, SEPTEMBER 2– Curriculum Night for grades 6-8 THIS EVENT WILL BE HELD IN A VIRTUAL FORMAT.
+WEDNESDAY, SEPTEMBER 1– Curriculum Night for grades 6-8

-THURSDAY, SEPTEMBER 3 - Curriculum Night for grades K-5 THIS EVENT WILL BE HELD IN A VIRTUAL FORMAT.
+THURSDAY, SEPTEMBER 2 - Curriculum Night for grades K-5

 Click below for information on creating an online account to view class lists or order lunches.